militaryinvestor/militaryinvestor.github.io/_posts/2021-12-15-Step-1-Maximize-TSP-Matching.md

 For veterans with other matching opportunities, like an employer’s 401K program, the idea is the same.
 This is instant, free money that you can earn right now for retirement.  **It is part of your compensation, so don't leave this free money on the table.**

 If you haven’t done this yet, please ensure that you are investing enough each paycheck to get your matching contribution.
-To invest in the TSP, follow steps 3 and 4 immediately (to setup your contributions)... then, come back to Step 2.
+To invest in the TSP, follow the guidelines on how to [setup your MyPay](https://www.militaryinvestor.org/How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-1-MyPay/) and [setup your TSP allocations](https://www.militaryinvestor.org/How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-2-TSP-Allocations/) immediately... then, continue to Step #2.

 Return to the [Step-by-Step Guide to (Passive) Military Investing" series](https://www.militaryinvestor.org/Step-by-Step-Guide-to-Passive-Military-Investing/#step-1)